Revellius/Mean_Words_airelogic/README.md

 WHAT THIS PROGRAM DOES AND HOW TO RUN

 Included in this repository there are two files.
 The first file meanwords.py is a program which can be run from the command line.
 When run, it will prompt the user to enter an artist.
-Once given an artist is input it will ask the user if they would like to see the songs included in the calculation, it will then search the genius api for the top 20 entries involving that artist.
+Once given an artist as an input, it will ask the user if they would like to see the songs included in the calculation, it will then search the genius api for the top 20 entries involving that artist.
 To run the program enter

 python3 meanwords.py